colinlee7743/Sales-Analysis-Dashboard/README.md

-# ☕ Coffee Sales Analysis Dashboard Using Power BI & MySQL
+# ☕ Coffee Sales Analysis Dashboard Using Power BI & SQL

 ## 📌 Project Overview
-This project features an interactive sales analysis dashboard built using Power BI, with MySQL as the backend data source.
+This project features an interactive sales analysis dashboard built using Power BI and SQL for data validation.
 The dashboard highlights key performance indicators (KPIs), daily sales trends, popular products and peak business hours.

 ## 🎯 Objective
 To create a professional BI dashboard that visualizes coffee sales data using Power BI, while using SQL queries to verify accuracy and strengthen data literacy.